Training at the NHLBI- Training and Career Development

 Increases and maintains a strong cohort of new and talented, NIH-supported, independent investigators.
 This program is designed to facilitate a timely transition of outstanding postdoctoral researchers or clinician-scientists from mentored research positions to independent, tenure-track or equivalent faculty positions, and to provide independent NIH research support during the transition that will help these individuals launch competitive, independent research careers.
 View the fact sheet for more information.

-All-expense-paid Summer Institute, research education and mentoring initiative sponsored by the NHLBI to address the difficulties experienced by junior investigators and transitioning postdoctoral scientists in establishing independent academic research careers and negotiating through the academic ranks.
+PRIDE is an all-expense-paid summer institute, research education and mentoring initiative sponsored by the NHLBI.
+The aim is to address the difficulties experienced by junior investigators and transitioning postdoctoral scientists in establishing independent academic research careers and negotiating through the academic ranks.

 Provides administrative supplements to currently active NIH research grants to enhance the diversity of the research workforce.